aankur/garage/doc/drafts/k2v-spec.md

 ### Indexing

-K2V keeps an index, a secondary data structure that is updated asynchronously, that keeps tracks of the number of triples stored for each partition key.
+K2V keeps an index, a secondary data structure that is updated asynchronously, that keeps tracks of the number of triplets stored for each partition key.
-This allows easy listing of all of the partition keys for which triples exist in a bucket, as the partition key becomes the sort key in the index.
+This allows easy listing of all of the partition keys for which triplets exist in a bucket, as the partition key becomes the sort key in the index.

 How indexing works: